microsoft/PARAKEET/Polyfill/Readme.md

 ```

 This should be set to the full URL that hosts the included **[frame.html](frame.html)** or
-equivilent storage silo setup.
+equivalent storage silo setup.
 This must be set prior to calling other PARAKEET
 methods.

 e.g.